fj-navarro/frontiers_blog/content/posts/dynamic-capabilities-the-holy-grail-of-strategic-change-management/index.md

 ---
 title: Dynamic Capabilities- The Holy Grail of Strategic Change Management
 date: "2023-05-17"
-description: In today’s business context marked by strong competition and continuous pressure for organizations to transform and not stop innovating, an endless number of new difficulties and challenges arise that transformational leaders must learn to manage.
-It is crucial that transformational leaders effectively manage the set of capabilities that organizations possess to respond to environmental changes and maintain a high level of performance.
+description: In today’s business environment marked by strong competition and continuous pressure for organizations to transform and not stop innovating, an endless number of new difficulties and challenges arise that transformational leaders must manage.
+It is crucial that transformational leaders effectively identify and develop a set of dynamic capabilities to respond to environmental changes and maintain a high level of performance.
 image: images/dynamic-capabilities.jpg
 tags:
 - Management